Boys' breasts - for boys who are teens

 Do boys have breasts?

 Many baby boys have some little swellings under their nipples when they are born, and many baby girls do too.
 This breast tissue is caused by hormones from their mother and it goes away after a few weeks.

 puberty and breasts

 When puberty starts, lots more hormones are made in your body.
 As well as androgens (the male hormones) your glands will make some oestrogens (female hormones).
 It takes a while for your hormone levels to sort themselves out, and often boys will develop some breast tissue.
-They get a slight swelling under the nipples and it can sometimes feel tender or sore.
+They get a slight swelling under one or both of the nipples and it can sometimes feel tender or sore.

 - The breast doesn't grow bigger, but the swelling may hang around for a few years while the boy is going through puberty.

 - Boys may feel very sure that everyone can notice they have 'breasts' but in fact most other people don't notice at all.

 - 65% of boys will have some breast tissue at some time, so if you think you are growing breasts, you are not alone.

 - This breast tissue doesn't stay there and the swelling will all be gone by the age of 20, unless you are overweight.

 you could do

 - Ignore it - mostly other people can't see it, or they will not notice it.